Skip To Main Content text.skipToNavigation

 Our operations are spread across many sites:

 • As a proudly British business, over half of the mattresses we sell are made at our Bed Factory in Oldbury by our expert craftspeople, and we are committed to making more and more of our products right here in the UK.
-Opened in 2004, more than 290,000 mattresses and more than 200,000 divans and headboards are handcrafted at our Bed Factory each year.
+In September 2024 we received the distinguished Forest Stewardship Council (FSC®) accreditation for all wooden products produced at our Bed factory.
+Wooden related products make up over a third of Dreams’ Bed Factory total production.

-• 18 distribution sites are located around the UK, of which 12 home delivery centres deliver more than 520,000 customer orders each year through 150 delivery vans and crew.
+• 18 distribution sites are located around the UK, of which 12 home delivery centres deliver more than 520,000 customer orders each year.
 There are approximately 750 colleagues in our supply chain network.

-• We have six warehouses in the West Midlands including our largest, state-of-the-art warehousing facility in Willenhall, opened in March 2023.
+• We have four warehouses in the West Midlands including our largest, state-of-the-art warehousing facility in Willenhall, opened in March 2023.

-Dreams trades under two brands: Dreams and Feather & Black and we are owned by the world’s largest bedding company, TEMPUR SEALY International, Inc.
+Dreams trades under two brands: Dreams and Feather & Black and we are owned by the world’s largest bedding company, Somnigroup International, Inc. (formally known as Tempur Sealy International Inc.)

 Our supply chain and distribution

-Our fleet of trailers distributes our beds and mattresses to our country-wide network of 12 delivery service centres, where more than 520 full-time colleagues support the deployment of 155 3.5 tonne vans, each with two-person delivery crews.
-Every week, our home delivery teams fulfil around 10,000 customer orders, increasing to more than 12,000 a week during our peak season.
+Our fleet of trailers distributes our beds and mattresses to our country-wide network of 12 home delivery service centres, where more than 589 full-time colleagues support the deployment of 195 3.5 tonne vans, each with two-person delivery crews.
+Every week, around 10,000 customer orders, increasing to more than 14,000 a week during our peak season, are fulfilled by our 150-strong warehouse team.

 Our policy on modern slavery and human trafficking